dtonhofer/prolog_notes/swipl_notes/about_byrd_box_model/README.md

 In the B-Box model, a "well-behaved" predicate can be understood thus: the token always exits at `succeed` but, when going leftwards during backtracking, the token does not enter `redo` - it bypasses the B-Box entirely (and this bypassing may certainly be chained, bypassing more B-Boxes to the left).
-This implies there must be some kind of "switch" for the token path that is set by the B-Box at `succeed` time, which is indicated in teh diagram above.
+This implies there must be some kind of "switch" for the token path that is set by the B-Box at `succeed` time, which is indicated in the diagram above.

+**UPDATE**: It is even more elegant to posit that the B-Box being exited does not set a switch but "closes the REDO port" instead.
+The PP then has no choice but to bypass the B-Box on backtracking.
+Gotta change the description in that direction.

 ## Term store operations